 - Share your concern with your child's teacher, who will make any changes they feel they need to best support your child.
-The impact of these will be reviewed and discussed with you. - If needed, your child will be placed on an SEN concern form which will be monitored by the teacher and the SENCo. - If there are still concerns when the changes are reviewed, the teacher will address this with the parent, the child and the SENCo. - The concern will be further explored by the SENCo and if appropriate other members of staff.
+The impact of these will be reviewed and discussed with you. - If needed, your child will be referred to the SENCO for further assessment and monitoring. - If there are still concerns when the changes are reviewed, the teacher will address this with the parent, the child and the SENCO. - The concern will be further explored by the SENCO and, if appropriate, other members of staff.
 If it is agreed your child has special educational needs and requires additional support, the child will be added to the SEN register and an individual support plan (ISP) may be made.
-The child and parent views will be gathered to support the outcomes. - There may be occasions when it would be beneficial to gain expertise from outside agencies, this will only be carried out with your permission.
+The child and parent views will be gathered to support the outcomes. - There may be occasions when it would be beneficial to gain expertise from outside agencies, which will be carried out in partnership with you.
 You will be kept informed throughout the whole process and will be provided with copies of any reports or recommendations.